SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 ### webapp/test/unit/unitTests.qunit.ts \(New\)

 We create a new `unitTests.qunit.ts` file under `webapp/test/unit/`.
-This script loads and executes our formatter.
+This script loads and executes our formatter test.
+Before the QUnit test execution can be started we need to wait until the Core has been booted.
+Therefore, you need to disable the autostart `QUnit.config.autostart = false;`, require the `sap/ui/core/Core` module and use `Core.ready()` to wait until the Core has booted and then you can start the QUnit tests with `QUnit.start()`.

 ```ts
 /* @sapUiRequire */